This manual should give you an overview of the functions of mixing station and how to use them.

-A layer can contain up to 32 channels which will be shown in the "Main View".
+A layer can contain up to 32 channels which will be shown in the mixer view.

 All layers can be fully edited, saved, loaded and deleted.

-To edit a single layer press and hold a layer button (see “Main View”).
+To edit a single layer press and hold a layer button (see “Mixer View”).

 To edit the order of the layers, save or load the current layer configuration open the “Layer Setup” by the menu:

 This view allows rearranging of the layers as well as save/load functionality.

 To reorder a layer simply drag the item at its drag bar on the left side to the desired position.